Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 }
 ```

 Here we have a basic test that verifies that `SolarCalculator` works correctly for a known location.
-We're also following the recommended naming convention, where the test class is named after the class under test, and the name of the test method follows the `Method_Precondition_Result` pattern.
+Since unit tests and their units are tightly coupled, we're following the recommended naming convention, where the test class is named after the class under test, and the name of the test method follows the `Method_Precondition_Result` pattern.

 In order to simulate the desired precondition in the "arrange" phase, we have to inject corresponding behavior into the unit's dependency, `ILocationProvider`.
 In this case we do that by substituting the return value of `GetLocationAsync()` with a location for which the correct solar times are already known ahead of time.